sh4nx0r/sh4nx0r.github.io/_posts/2018-01-14-the-top-25-movies-hero-protoganist-dies-in-a-shootout.md

 ---

 ## End.
-Comments and critics are welcome.
+Comments and criticisms are welcome.